Premium Dry Flies for Trout

 The Griffiths Gnat

-The Griffith`s Gnat was first tied by George Griffith, Michigan,1939.
+The Griffith`s Gnat was first tied by George Griffith, in Michigan,1939.
 It was made to imitate midge clusters, which i like to call "trout candy".

 3-pack